zapier/zapier-platform/packages/cli/README-source.md

 When using dynamic fields, the fields will be retrieved in three different contexts:

 * Whenever the value of a field with `altersDynamicFields` is changed, as described above.
-* Whenever Zap Editor opens the "Set up" section for the trigger or action.
+* Whenever the Zap Editor opens the "Set up" section for the trigger or action.
-* Whenever the Refresh Fields button is used on the trigger or action.
+* Whenever the "Refresh fields" button at the bottom of the Editor's "Set up" section is clicked.

 Be sure to set up your code accordingly - for example, don't rely on any input fields already having a value, since they won't have one the first time the "Set up" section loads.